fork the sample project from github.

 DetailPagePo.javaif you’re using Java.

 Add elements to your page objects using Ranorex SelocityNow that we have separated our webshop’s structure into Page Objects, we need to add the elements required to run our test cases.
 We’re going to use Ranorex Selocity to quickly identify them and add all the selectors needed.
-If you haven’t installed Ranorex Selocity yet, you can refer to the Setting Up Ranorex Webtestit section of this chapter to do so.
+If you haven’t installed Ranorex Selocity yet, you can refer to the previous section of this Chapter explaining how to install the Ranorex Selocity Extension for Chrome.
+Refresh the web page if you don’t see the Selocity extension after installation.
 We begin by adding elements to the

 HeaderPofile.
 Select it in your Project tab to open it in Ranorex Webtestit (check the Title in the Page Object tab).
 Open Chrome and navigate to https://demoshop.webtestit.com/.
 Locate the search input in the header area and right-click it.
 Select Inspect from the context menu.
 Open the Ranorex Selocity tab in the Elements section.
+If you don’t see it, click the arrow in the Section’s menu or expand the DevTools window.
+Click the Connect button to connect Ranorex Selocity to Webtestit.
 Click the Send selector to Ranorex Webtestit button next to the XPath selector.

 Switch back to Ranorex Webtestit.
 Locate the Elements tab and find the received element there.
 Click on it to expand it, and you will see that the selector and the selector’s type have been sent successfully, along with an automatically generated name.
 We would like a more descriptive name than the generated one though, so let’s rename the element to